SafinWasi/gluu-aws-integration/wiki.md

 Replace `bob` with some name you can remember.
 It will prompt you for the private key password, then a new password for the PKCS12 keystore.
 Finally, we use keytool to create a new Java keystore and import:
 ```
-keytool -importkeystore -srckeystore server.p12 -destkeystore client-key.jks -srcstoretype pkcs12 -alias bob
+keytool -importkeystore -srckeystore server.p12 -destkeystore client-keystore.jks -srcstoretype pkcs12 -alias bob
 ```
 For `alias`, choose whatever name you originally chose for the PKCS12 keystore.
 For us it is still `bob` and so that's what we chose.
+Enter the source keystore password when prompted, and then the new password for the destination keystore.

 ### Creating a JSON web key set
 1. Visit https://russelldavies.github.io/jwk-creator/.